This appendix describes some command-line options that can be useful when diagnosing problems with the Java HotSpot VM.

 windbg utility is included in Microsoft's Debugging Tools for Windows and is described in Collect Crash Dumps on Windows.
 In

 windbg, select the Attach to a Process menu option, which displays the list of processes and prompts for the PID.
 The HotSpot VM displays a message box, which includes the PID.
-Once selected the
+After you selected the PID, the

 .dump /f command can be used to force a crash dump.
 Figure D-1 is an example crash dump created in a file named